fzn0x/hypf/README.md

 <hr />

-Supertiny (4kB minified & 0 dependencies) and strong-typed HTTP client for Deno, Bun, Node.js, Cloudflare Workers and Browsers. 🚀
+Small (6.3kB minified & 0 dependencies) and type-powered HTTP client for Deno, Bun, Node.js, Cloudflare Workers and Browsers. 🚀

 The most flexible fetch wrapper that allows you to have more than one practice to get things done!